Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Results

 Fig. \ref{fig: 4}(a-d) shows the plot of $\beta(t)$ {\em vs.} $t$ for flat and undulated surfaces, $\bar{h}$= $0, 0.1, 0.2$ and $1.0$ respectively.
-For all $v_0$, late time value of $\beta$ either $0$ (confinement) or $1$ (diffusion).
+For all $\bar{v_0}$, late time value of $\beta$ either $0$ (confinement) or $1$ (diffusion).
 Approach to the late time dynamic, depends upon the SU and activity.
-On the flat surface $\bar{h}=0$, for all activity and undulated surface $\bar{h} \ne 0$ and large $v_0 \gtrsim \bar{h}$, approach is always through an early time superdiffusion $\beta>1$ to late time diffusion $\beta=1$, but on the undulated surface and for moderate $v_0 \lesssim \bar{h}$, approach to $\beta=1$ is through an intermediate subdiffusive regime, where $\beta<1$.
-Also for very small activity and large SU ($v_0 \lesssim 0.1$ and $\bar{h} \gtrsim 0.8$), motion is confined in one of the surface minimum.
+On the flat surface $\bar{h}=0$, for all activity and greatest $\bar{h} = 1.0$, for large $\bar{v_0} \ge 10.0$, approach is always through an early time superdiffusion $\beta>1$ to late time diffusion $\beta=1$, but for moderate $\bar{v_0} <10.0$, approach to $\beta=1$ is through an intermediate subdiffusive regime, where $\beta<1$.
+Also for very small activity and large SU ($\bar{v_0} \lesssim 1$ and $\bar{h} \gtrsim 0.8$), motion is confined in one of the surface minimum.
 Hence, the dynamics of particle is of three types: (i) late time confinement $\beta(t)=0$ (C), (ii) approach to diffusion $\beta(t)=1$ from intermediate subdiffusion $\beta(t)<1$ (SbD) and (iii) Initial superdiffusion $\beta(t) >1$ to late time diffusion $\beta(t)=1$ (SpD).
-Hence for sufficiently large activity $v_0 \gtrsim 0.1$, the asymptotic dynamics of particle moving on undulated surface is always diffusive, only route to the steady state is different. \\ Further, we propose that, the underlying surface is acting like a medium with an effective temperature, in which particles are moving.
+Hence for sufficiently large activity $\bar{v_0} \gtrsim 1$, the asymptotic dynamics of particle moving on undulated surface is always diffusive, only route to the steady state is different. \\ We also compared the results for large friction coefficient, when model can be compared with the overdamped dynamics of ABP on undulated surface.
+We find much slower dynamics for the large friction limit {$\gamma=100$} as shown in \ref{fig: 5}(a-b).
+We also compared the results for non-interacting $k=0$ and large interaction $k=100$ in Fig. \ref{fig: 5}(a), where dynamics can be similar to particle moving on strong surface and flat surface respectively.
+Hence effective dynamics becomes slower and enhanced for the two extreme cases as shown in Fig. \ref{fig: 5}(b). \\ Further, we propose that, the underlying surface acts like a medium with an effective temperature, in which particles are moving.
 To confirm this we compare the effective diffusivities from MSD with the velocity auto-correlation function VACF, $C(t) = <{\bf v}_i(t+t_0)\cdot {\bf v}_i(t_0)>$ using Green-Kubo (GK) relation \cite{gk, gk1}.
-To our surprise we find that for flat as well as moderate $\bar{h} \lesssim 0.2$, the GK relation is satisfied for all values of $v_0 \in (0,1.0)$.
+To our surprise we find that for flat as well as moderate $\bar{h} \lesssim 0.2$, the GK relation is satisfied for all values of $\bar{v_0} \in (0,10.0)$.
 Details of our study we discuss next.